smknstd/modern-php-cheatsheet/README.md

 // $b = null
 ```

-### Type hint
+### Type declaration

 ![php-version-70](https://shields.io/badge/php->=7.0-blue)

-With Type hinting you can specify the expected data type for a property.
+With Type declaration you can specify the expected data type for a property that will be enforce at runtime.
 It supports many types like scalar types (int, string, bool, and float) but also array, iterable, object, stdClass, etc.

 You can set a type to a function's parameter: